Image from the Evening Star – 20th December 1943.

 Adopted mother: Jessie Mary Bentley (nee Beckingham), born November 1883, Heavitree, Devon.

-Michael was educated at Ipswich School, before moving on to New College, Oxford, where he was a chorister – entered 1931 – left 1934.
+Michael was educated at Ipswich School, before moving on to New College School, Oxford, and New College, Oxford, where he was a chorister – entered 1931 – left 1934.

 Michael was a golfer of unusual promise.
 When he was 16 years old, playing from handicap 14, he won the Medal Singles in the Suffolk Golf Union meeting at Bury St. Edmund’s, a performance described as “sensational,” and in the following year reached the fourth round of the National Boys’ Golf Championship.
 He was credited with a schoolboy cricket century, and was a keen hockey player.